Lecture 7

 - uses: julia-actions/julia-buildpkg@latest

-Note that you have to adjust the bit: cd("<subfolder-of-julia-project>").
+Note that you have to adjust the bit: project: "subfolder" to reflect the subfolder you want to test.

 👉 The example is in course-101-0250-00-L6Testing-subfolder.jl.